terraform-aws-modules/terraform-aws-vpc/examples/block-public-access/README.md

 Note that this example may create resources which can cost money (AWS Elastic IP, for example).
 Run `terraform destroy` when you don't need these resources.

-After deployment VPC Block Public Access Options can be verified with the following command:
+After deployment, VPC Block Public Access Options can be verified with the following command:

 ```bash
 aws ec2 --region eu-west-1 describe-vpc-block-public-access-options